No. 67 Group RAF: Structure

 No. 15 (General Reconnaissance) Group was reformed on 15 March 1939 at RAF Lee-on-Solent under RAF Coastal Command.
 It moved to Mount Wise Barracks, Plymouth on 7 June 1939, then to Egg Buckland Keep, Plymouth on 16 August 1940.
-It was then transferred to Derby House, Exchange Buildings, Liverpool to be near the newly formed Western Naval Command (Royal Navy) on 28 February 1941, shortly afterwards on 9 April 1941 it took over control for all RAF units in Iceland.
+It was then transferred to Derby House, Exchange Buildings, Liverpool on 28 February 1941, to be co-located with the Royal Navy's Commander-in-Chief, Western Approaches.
+Shortly afterwards on 9 April 1941 it took over control for all RAF units in Iceland.
 It was merged into RAF NI on 1 August 1945.